Hana Yori Dango

 The Cast: HYD Name/Meteor Garden Name : Actor Name

-• Makino Tsukushi/Shan Chai : Barbie Hsu
+• Makino Tsukushi/Shan Cai : Barbie Hsu

 • Doumyouji Tsukasa/Dao Ming Si : Jerry Yan